 Stretch your calves and hamstrings carefully and regularly.

 Listen to your feet.
 Stop if your arches are hurting, if the top of your foot is hurting, or if anything else hurts.

-To end I would like to quote my mom’s favourite 😛 ‘THE MILIND SOMAN’ who points out that once you take off your shoes, you can feel the difference instantly, but it took him two years to fully understand the difference between running barefoot and with shoes Quote: “Shoes make you weak.
+To end I would like to quote my mom’s favorite 😛 ‘THE MILIND SOMAN’ who points out that once you take off your shoes, you can feel the difference instantly, but it took him two years to fully understand the difference between running barefoot and with shoe Quote: “Shoes make you weak.
 You run on a heel, so your weight is in front.
 It’s a completely wrong stance.
 The stresses in your body when you wear shoes are all unnatural.”